Is Khloe Kardashian Engaged? Celeb Flaunts Rumored Engagement Ring Online

 Khloe was cruising around with her sister Kourtney during her video chat with her fans and made sure the ring was seen in every single scene.

 Reports about Khloe Kardashian being engaged comes a week after the celebrity declared her love for a new man after splitting up with former Olympian Lamar Odom.
-In an Instagram post, Khloe shared a photo of her with Tristan Thompson while enjoying the sun in the picturesque beach of Jamaica in February, OK! reports.
+In an Instagram post, Khloe shared a photo of her with Tristan Thompson while enjoying the sun at the picturesque beach of Jamaica in February, OK! reports.

-The image which showcases the celeb’s sexy body wrapped in a high-cut one-piece bathing suit was captioned with “My Love,” leading everyone to believe that she has finally moved on from her break up with Lamar Odom.
+The image which showcases the celeb’s sexy body wrapped in a high-cut, one-piece bathing suit was captioned with “My Love,” leading everyone to believe that she has finally moved on from her breakup with Lamar Odom.

 A post shared by Khloé (@khloekardashian) on

-Meanwhile, Lamar Odom is now rumored to be dating another girl amid the speculations that Khloe Kardashian is engaged after he was spotted on Sunday with a blonde girl who reportedly looks like his a clone of his ex.
+Meanwhile, Lamar Odom is now rumored to be dating another girl amid the speculations that Khloe Kardashian is engaged after he was spotted on Sunday with a blonde girl who reportedly looks like a clone of his ex.

 According to TMZ, Lamar was photographed while taking a stroll with a blonde girl who looks a lot like his ex-wife, with her form-fitting jeans hugging her Kardashian-esque behind and full hips.
 According to the outlet, the mystery woman dubbed as a Khloe Kardashian look-alike turned out to be Lamar Odom’s assistant.